|

 In the Spring, Trumpeter Swans fly from the western coasts

-In late Fall, they fly back to their wintering grounds (blue).
+In late Fall, they fly back to their wintering grounds shown in blue on the map.

 |